steipete/PSYouTubeExtractor/README.md

 If anyone has a better way of extracting the final YouTube mp4 url (maybe some crazy regex magic), it would make the class a lot faster (we could get rid of the UIWebView).
 I am kinda ok with the UIWebView solution though, as this one will be pretty robust.
 I look for a <video> tag, and as long as Google shows a video on a YouTube page, we find the source.

 Also, we could add support for Reachability to re-try the extracting in case we didn't had network when the view was created.
 Feel free to send a pull request!

+PS: If you like this stuff, [you should follow me on Twitter!](http://twitter.com/steipete)

 ### License